Eastbourne: Suburbs

 There was a community known as Norway, Eastbourne in the triangle now bounded by Wartling Road, Seaside and Lottbridge Drove.
 The name being a corruption of North Way, as this was the route to the north.
-The area is now a housing estate and the only evidence there was a Norway are a Norway Road and the local church whose sign reads "St Andrew's Church, Norway".
+The area is now a housing estate and the only evidence remaining are a Norway Road and the local church whose sign reads "St Andrew's Church, Norway".

-The former fishing hamlet of Holywell (local pronunciation 'holly well') was situated by the cliff on a ledge some 400 yards to the southwest of the public garden known as the Holywell Retreat.
-It was approached from what is now Holywell Road via the lane between the present Helen Gardens and Bede's School, which leads to the chalk pinnacle formerly known locally as 'Gibraltar' or the 'Sugar Loaf'.
+The former fishing hamlet of Holywell (Note: The local pronunciation is 'holly well'.) was situated by the cliff on a ledge some 400 yards to the south-west of the public garden known as the Holywell Retreat.
+It was approached from what is now Holywell Road, via the lane between the present Helen Gardens and Bede's School, which leads to the chalk pinnacle formerly known locally as 'Gibraltar' or the 'Sugar Loaf'.

 The ground around the pinnacle was the site of lime kilns also worked by the fishermen.
 The fishing hamlet at Holywell was taken over by the local water board in 1896 to exploit the springs in the cliffs.
 The water board's successors still own the site, and there is a pumping station but little evidence of the hamlet itself, as by now even most of the foundations of the cottages have gone over the cliff.

 Climate

 As with the rest of the British Isles and South Coast, Eastbourne experiences a maritime climate with warm summers and mild winters.
 The local climate is notable for its high sunshine levels, at least relative to much of the rest of England – Eastbourne holds the UK record for the highest recorded amount of sunshine in a month, 383.9 hours in July 1911.
-Temperature extremes recorded at Eastbourne since 1960 range from 31.6 C during July 1976, down to −9.7 C In January 1987.
+Temperature extremes recorded at Eastbourne since 1887 range from 32.6 C on 4 August 1990, down to −11.1 C on 20 January 1940 and 10 February 1916.

 Eastbourne's coastal location also means it tends to be milder than most areas, particularly during night.
-A whole six months of the year have never fallen below 0 °C (32 °F), and in July the temperature has never fallen below 8.3 C. All temperature figures relate to the period 1960 onwards.
+A whole five months of the year have never fallen below 0°C (32°F) and, in July, the temperature has never fallen below 6.1 C. All temperature figures relate to the period 1887 onwards.
 The Köppen Climate Classification subtype for this climate is "Cfb" (Marine West Coast Climate/Oceanic climate).